 How UpGuard Supports Compliance with 23 NY CRR 500

-UpGuard helps the financial services industry comply with NY CRR 500 with a platform dedicated to streamlining Third-Party Risk Management.
+UpGuard helps the financial services industry comply with NY CRR 500 with a platform that streamlines Third-Party Risk Management - a vtal component of legislation.
 With UpGuard, financial services can monitor and address all security risks breaching the minimal cybersecurity standards stipulated in the NY CRR 500.
 UpGuard also maps third-party security controls against popular cybersecurity frameworks and regulations to help security teams identify and address critical compliance gaps that could impact the NY CRR 500 legislation.